Loughborough Road: History

 Loughborough Road was named after the seventeenth century manor house owner, Henry Hastings, first Baron Loughborough.
 It is a street of two halves.
-The north end between Brixton Road and Akerman Road, remains largely as it was built in the 1850-60s.
-However, from Akerman Road down to Coldharbour Lane little remains of the original Victorian housing, which was demolished to make way for the Loughborough Road Estate.
+The north end between Brixton Road and Akerman Road, remains largely as it was built in the 1850–60s.
+However, from Akerman Road down to Coldharbour Lane, little remains of the original Victorian housing, which was demolished to make way for the Loughborough Road Estate.

 Loughborough Road Estate

-Loughborough Road was not as badly affected as some streets in the area from German air bombing of London in World War II.
-However many of the older houses towards the Coldharbour Lane end of the street were demolished in projects to meet the huge post-war demand for housing.
-One project, Iveagh House, was described at its opening in 1952 as the first block of “semi-luxury” flats for single women to be built in South London by the Guinness Trust housing society since the war. while the Loughborough Road Estate, built by the London County Council between 1953 and 1957, was a mixed density development that included nine blocks, each of eleven storeys.
+Loughborough Road was not as badly affected as some streets in the area from German bombing during World War II.
+However, many of the older houses towards the Coldharbour Lane end of the street were demolished for projects to meet the huge post-war demand for housing.
+One project, Iveagh House, was described at its opening in 1952 as the first block of “semi-luxury” flats for single women to be built in South London by the Guinness Trust housing society since the war.
+The Loughborough Road Estate, meanwhile, which was built by the London County Council between 1953 and 1957, was a mixed-density development that included nine blocks, each of eleven storeys.